Workplace Flexibility: Promising Research Supports a 4-Day Work Week

 - Tightening social connections more widely, as people had more time to spend together

-While these are all wonderful things to give employees, businesses still need to meet deadlines, service customers, and get work done.
-The good news is that shorter hours doesn’t mean that employees get less work done—at all.
-In fact, research shows quite the opposite to be true.
+While these are all wonderful benefits, businesses still need to meet deadlines, service customers, and get work done.
+The good news is that shorter hours doesn’t mean that employees get less work done.
+In fact, research shows quite the opposite is true.

 Employees Are More Productive and Businesses Are More Efficient